cholla-hydro/cholla/docs/sphinx/ChollaExamples/2D-Disk/overview.md

 ```
 While the parameter file claims to be for a 2D disk in keplerian rotation (custom_grav = 3), the initial condition Disk_2D matches the ICs of custom_grav = 4.

 Upon completion, you should obtain 501 output files.
 (Note: when running with the Simple integrator, there is a thread crash.
 However, the Van Leer integrator is able to run the simulation to completion.)
 An evolution of the density is shown below.
-Examples of how to plot projections and slices can be found in `cholla/python_scripts/Projection_Slice_Tutorial.ipynb`.
+Examples of how to plot projections and slices can be found in the [General 2D plotting example](../../PythonExamples/2D-plotting.md).

 :::{video} disk-docs.mp4
     :width: 700